-- Receptive skills: Students understand and evaluate a wide variety of written and spoken authentic personal, professional and mass media texts; they understand fundamental elements of literary texts such as theme, plot and character.
-They analyze arguments, distinguishing main points from relevant supporting details and explanations.
-They use a variety of strategies to deduce meaning. - Productive skills: Students present and develop their ideas and opinions on a variety of topics, both orally and in writing.
-They construct and support arguments with explanations and examples.
-They speak and write at length, and with purpose, in order to meet a wide range of communicative needs: describing, narrating, comparing, explaining, persuading, justifying, evaluating. - Interactive skills: Students initiate, maintain and close oral exchanges, displaying some ability to make adjustments in style or emphasis.
+- order to meet a wide range of communicative needs: describing, narrating, comparing, explaining, persuading, justifying, evaluating. - Interactive skills: Students initiate, maintain and close oral exchanges, displaying some ability to make adjustments in style or emphasis.
 They use a variety of strategies to maintain the flow of conversations and discussions on a variety of topics relating to course content and the culture(s) of the target language.
 Students are adept in negotiating meaning and fostering communication.

-DP English 11 SL or HL Teacher: Shadrach Pilip-Florea

-This course is the first half of the rigorous IB English A Language and Literature Higher Level course.
+DP English 11 HL Teacher: Shadrach Pilip-Florea This course is the first half of the rigorous IB English A Language and Literature Higher Level course.
 Readings are split evenly between literary texts - Consolations of Philosophy by Alaine De Botton, SlaughterHouse 5 by Kurt Vonnegut, The Visit by Friedrich Dürrenmatt, and Persuasion Nation by George Saunders - and non-literary texts chosen from multiple sources, genres, and media, such as product and service advertisements, political campaigns, blogs, speeches, essays, diaries, films, editorial cartoons, social media, opinion columns, newspaper articles, interviews, public service announcements, websites, letters, and song lyrics.
 While reading, students are regularly annotating as well as crafting analyses for homework and in-class assessments.
 Students also complete a variety of writing tasks for the IB Portfolio, including reflective statements, responses to texts, directed creative pieces, and self-assessments.
 At the end of the year, students deliver the IB oral, a fifteen-minute recorded oral exam, analyzing two texts through the focus of a shared issue of global significance.

-DP English 12 SL or HL Teacher: Shadrach Pilip-Florea

-This course is the second half of the IB English A Language and Literature course.
-Readings are split evenly between literary texts - The World's Wife by Carol Ann Duffy, Chronicle of a Death Foretold by Gabriel Garcia Marquez, and Born a Crime by Trevor Noah - and non-literary texts chosen from multiple sources, genres, and media, such as product and service advertisements, political campaigns, blogs, speeches, essays, diaries, films, editorial cartoons, social media, opinion columns, newspaper articles, interviews, public service announcements, websites, letters, and song lyrics.
+DP English 12 HL Teacher: Shadrach Pilip-Florea This course is the second half of the IB English A Language and Literature course.
+Readings are split evenly between literary texts - The God of Small Things by Arundathi Roy, The World's Wife by Carol Ann Duffy, Chronicle of a Death Foretold by Gabriel Garcia Marquez, and Born a Crime by Trevor Noah - and non-literary texts chosen from multiple sources, genres, and media, such as product and service advertisements, political campaigns, blogs, speeches, essays, diaries, films, editorial cartoons, social media, opinion columns, newspaper articles, interviews, public service announcements, websites, letters, and song lyrics.
 While reading, students are regularly annotating and sharpening their abilities to recognize and analyze recurring themes, styles, narrative identities, and authorial choices that transcend culture, genre, and time period.
 Students strive to exhibit mastery through the research and writing of the 1200-1500 word Higher Level Essay, focusing on a studied text, as well as their practices and completion of the two essays that comprise the final IB English exam: Paper 1, an analysis of two never-before-seen texts; and Paper 2, a comparison of two studied texts.
 DP Student-Support Self-Taught (SSST) as Native Language A